Smoking and Pregnancy Quiz

 The correct answer is

-Babies born to women who smoke during pregnancy are more likely to have these birth
+Babies born to people who smoke during pregnancy are more likely to have these birth defects:

 - Clubfoot